bearlytools/claw/README.md

 Look, that guy is a genius.
 But the format is hard to understand (I don't know how many times I read his format document before I "got" it).
 The RPC mechanism is nuts.
 Only he has been able to write an implementation and just for C++ that supports I think more than level 2 support.
 Every other language that does simply is loading the C++.
-And the Go maintainer has left the building.
+And the Go maintainer has left the building the last time I checked.

 I don't want to write every implementation of this, so the format has to be easy to understand (at least for people who know how to write binary encoding formats) and the eventual RPC system has to be fairly easy to implement and work with tooling.